Looking for a Job

 Only currently registered MIT students can access and apply for job listings on our site.
-If you’ve been accepted for the fall term, you may work on the student payroll during the summer before you start classes.
-To apply to a position you are interested in for term-time work, submit your resume directly to the contact listed on the job board.
+To apply to a position you are interested in for term-time work, submit your resume and/or statement of interest directly to the contact listed on the job board.

 Global Education and Career Development can assist you with your job search, interview skills, or resume and cover letter writing.

 As an MIT student you also have access to Skillsoft which offers online courses and quick guides on job searching, business etiquette, financial literacy, and other workforce-related skills.

 Once You've Been Hired

 Now that you have a job there are a few steps you need to take before you can get paid.

 Everyone working in the United States, regardless of their citizenship, must complete this federal form on or before their first day of work.
 This form verifies your eligibility and authorization to work in the U.S. Please complete section 1 of the I-9 form electronically in MIT’s online system.
 You have three business days from hire date to present original supporting documentation in person to the Atlas Service Center, located on the first floor of E17.

 You will need to complete an I-9 only once while you are working here, although you may have to re-verify your employment authorization if you are an international student.